What are bed bugs?

 This pest boasts an oval shape and only grows to about three-sixteenths of an inch in length.
 Before feeding, bed bugs are brown and flat, similar in appearance to an apple seed.
 After feeding, bed bugs become red while swelling and elongating in size.
 Like most insects, this pest has six legs and antennae.

-Thanks to their hitchhiking habits, you'll find this pest throughout the United States wherever people congregate.
+Thanks to their hitchhiking habits, you'll find this pest throughout the United States, including Oklahoma, wherever people congregate.
 These locations include but aren't limited to hotels, retail stores, residences, offices, schools, and sources of public transportation.

 Are bed bugs dangerous?